courtlin-holt-nguyen/Capstone-Udacity-Azure-ML-Nanodegree/README.md

-# Your Project Title Here
+# Capstone Azure ML Engineer Udacity Nanodegree

 In this project, I created two classification models to predict the whether a patient is likely to have a stroke or not.